bbinet/docker-reprepro/README.md

 Run
 ---

-Then, when starting your reprepro container, you will want to bind ports `22` from the reprepro container to a host external port.
+To configure your reprepro container, you need to provide a read-only `/config` volume that should contain 4 files:
-The reprepro container will create the debian repository to a volume in `/data`, so you need to bind this data volume to a host directory or a data container.
+  - `/config/apt-authorized_keys`: ssh authorized_keys file for the apt user
+    which should be used when running `apt-get` commands.
+    Should be chown root:root and chmod 644.
+  - `/config/reprepro-authorized_keys`: ssh authorized_keys file for the
+    reprepro user which should be used to upload debian packages with the `dput` command.
+    Should be chown root:root and chmod 644.
+  - `/config/reprepro_pub.gpg`: gpg public key to be used to sign debian packages.
+    Should be chown 600:root and chmod 600.
+  - `/config/reprepro_sec.gpg`: gpg private key to be used to sign debian packages.
+    Should be chown 600:root and chmod 600.

+You also need to provide a read-write `/data` volume, which will be used to write the debian packages reprepro database, and the `.gnupg/` directory for imported gpg keys.

-If the `debian/` directory doesn't already exist in the `/data/` volume, docker-reprepro will generate a debian repository with some default configuration.
+If the `debian/` directory doesn't already exist in the `/data/` volume, docker-reprepro will generate a reprepro repository with some default configuration.
 If you want to customize the reprepro configuration, feel free to provide your own debian reprepro setup in `/data/debian/`.

-You also need to provide a read-only `/config` volume that should contain:
-  - the `/config/authorized_keys` file that will be use to allow both users "reprepro" and "apt" to ssh to this container based on their public ssh key.
-  - the `/config/reprepro_pub.gpg` and `/config/reprepro_sec.gpg` gpg public
-    and private keys that will be use to sign debian packages.
+Then, when starting your reprepro container, you will want to bind ports `22` from the reprepro container to a host external port, so that it is accessible from `dput` (upload packages) and `apt-get` (download packages) through ssh.

 For example: